ops-school/admission-challenge/assignments/exercise-6.md

 ### EXAMPLE:
  If the script will be copied into the home directory on server1, the following command:
  ```
- ~/exercise6-fix.sh /vagrant/Vagrantfile /etc/crontab /tmp/
+ ~/exercise6-fix.sh ~/.profile ~/.bash_logout /tmp/
  ```
- should copy the files Vagrantfile and crontab to /tmp/ on server2.
+ should copy the files .profile and .bash_logout to /tmp/ on server2.
 The last line of output should be:
- `2163`
+ `1027`

 Please add the script to `exercise6-fix.sh`